Vibrant Shed (Balloons in the Dark), 2018, DOK Artists Space, Edinburgh

 Bees, an installation of images, original texts, and sound at Museo Napoleonico, Rome, 2015.
 Curated by Luca Arnaudo.

 Again, how to respond to the many texts of a historic house museum.
-Layer over with more text.
+Layer over with more texts.
 These poetic phrases are made up but inspired from biblical and classical verse that describes a rich and fertile explosion of a world.
 Screen prints and a sound installation of bees buzzing further complicated matters.
+I think this is a quiet but lively critique of empire in the form of some kind of ecstatic vanitas approach.
 Something like 20,000 people saw this exhibition.

 Space Blanket with sound

 An obvious material for a sculpture, so why not make one of it?
 The membrane breathes with the room.
-The sound recording is of students running on a track in the gymnasium above, which you can also hear in the gallery -- a weird mirror.
+The sound recording is played back in the gallery -- it is of people running on a track in the gymnasium above the gallery, which you can also hear happening live -- a weird doubling.

 Detail of a survival blanket responding to the air currents of the museum with a sound recording of runners in the fitness centre upstairs.